Special Education Programs & Services

 Speech/Language Therapy can also be provided as a related service.
 For a description of services, please see ‘Speech/Language Support’.

 Intermediate Unit 1 Services

 Hearing Support Program and Services

 Hearing Support Services are provided to students who qualify for hearing services due to impairment in hearing, whether permanent or fluctuating, that adversely affects a child’s educational performance.
-A child who meets criteria for deafness demonstrates a hearing impairment so severe that the child is impaired in processing linguistic information through hearing, with or without amplification.
-The Hearing Teacher works closely with the classroom teachers to best assist with accommodating for child’s needs.
+A child who meets the criteria for deafness demonstrates a hearing impairment so severe that the child is impaired in processing linguistic information through hearing, with or without amplification.
+The Hearing Teacher works closely with the classroom teachers to best assist with accommodating each child’s needs.
 Hearing Support can also be provided as a related service.

 Social Work Services

 Social Work services are provided for students who are in need of social skill development.
 The Social Worker will meet with the student either individually or with a group.
 Sessions focus on the needs of the individual(s) and may include some of the following; role playing, appropriate social interaction, and /or discussion of topic(s) deemed necessary.
 This is provided as a related service.